dgroup/docker-unittests/readme.md

    `-i` docker image

-@todo #/DEV how-to guide is required because users have no idea how to test docker images with this tool
 @todo #/DEV add https://codebeat.co badge as project moved to public state

 ### Contributing F.A.Q.
 1. Use `@todo #/DEV` labels for all todo tasks.
    Its allows 0pdd to create the issues.